U.S. to bolster missile defenses to counter North Korea threat: Hagel

 "And we believe that this young lad ought to be deterred by that.
 And if he's not, we'll be ready."

-Lee Jong-won, an expert on North Korea at Japan's Waseda University, said the planned missile deployment could trigger unpredictable behavior from Pyongyang.

-"With the measures the United States has announced, the North is likely to object even more ...
-The North's objections could escalate," Lee said.

-The addition of another 14 interceptors amounts to a reversal of an Obama administration decision in 2010 to stop expansion of the missile interceptor system at 30.
+The addition of another 14 interceptors amounts to a reversal of an Obama administration decision in 2010 to stop expansion of the missile interceptor system at 30 interceptors.
 The Bush administration had planned to deploy a total of 44.

 The United States currently has 26 interceptors deployed at Fort Greely and four at Vandenberg Air Force Base in California.